02-01-2017 (Newsletter Issue 3/17)

 The competent authority will not issue a decision on cancellation of a trademark due to its non-use, if the use of the trademark had begun or was continued after the expiry of the five-year period of non-use of the registered trademark and before submission of a request for a cancellation of trademark due to its non-use except if the commencement of continuation of use of the registered trademark occurred after the holder of the fight had become aware that a request for the cancellation of his trademark will be submitted and if the use had begun or was continued within a period of three months before the submission of a request for the cancellation of a trademark.

 The official fee for trademark application is EUR 60.00 for up to 3 classes and another EUR 8.00 for each additional class or device mark.
-Registration fee is EUR 86.00 for up to 3 classes and EUR 13.00 per additional class or device mark.
-Publication fees are EUR 10.00 for up to 3 classes.
-Renewal fees are the EUR 86.00 for up to 3 classes and EUR 13.00 for each additional class or device mark.
+Registration fee is EUR 86.00 for up to 3 classes and EUR 13.00 for each additional class or device mark.
+Publication fees are EUR 10.00 for publication of application and EUR 10.00 for publication of registration, while fee for issuance of the Decision on Grant is EUR 50.00.
+Renewal fees are EUR 86.00 for up to 3 classes and EUR 13.00 for each additional class or device mark.

 |Word Mark Search (availability)